Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Discussion

 \paragraph{Generalizing to other programming languages}

 We hope it is clear to the reader that the \system{} approach is straightforward to generalize to more programming languages.
-The language-specific work involves 1)~translating comments and function signatures into an appropriate prompt, and 2)~writing a compiler that can translate simple assertions from the source to target.
+The language-specific work involves 1)~translating comments and function signatures into an appropriate prompt, and 2)~writing a compiler that can translate simple assertions from the source to the target.
 MultiPL-E already supports both these steps for 20+ programming languages, several of which are low-resource, including D, Bash, MATLAB, Haskell, and Perl.
 So, generating fine-tuning sets for these languages may just be a matter of running the \system{} pipeline for a few days on GPUs.

+Some combinations of source and target languages may be more effective than others.
+For example, consider building semi-synthetic training data for Rust.
+We could directly leverage the datasets in this paper and utilize a Code LLM to translate Python to Rust.
+However, we speculate that it would be more effective to modify \system{} to support a source language closer to Rust, such as C++.

-\paragraph{Generalizing to other LLMs} Although this paper fine-tunes the Code Llama and StarCoder family of Code LLMs, our datasets could also be used to fine-tune other LLMs.
-We use StarCoderBase-15B to generate data, but it would be straightforward to swap in some other model as well.
+\paragraph{Generalizing to other LLMs} Although this paper focuses on fine-tunes of the Code Llama and StarCoder family of Code LLMs, our datasets could also be used to fine-tune other LLMs.
+We fine-tune DeepSeek Coder and StarCoder2 on Racket, and we expect our results will generalize to the other languages.

+\paragraph{Regenerating \system{} data} The \system{} pipeline in this paper uses StarCoderBase-15B.
+It should be clear that using a more capable model would improve conversion rates, and thus produce better results.
+A proprietary model such as GPT-4 would likely produce the best results, but doing so would violate its terms of use~\cite{openai2023terms}.
+An unusual result in this paper is that \system{} can use a weaker model (StarCoderBase-15B) to improve much better models (CodeLlama-70B, DeepSeekCoder-34B, and StarCoder2-15B) on low-resource languages.

 \paragraph{``No-resource'' languages}

 \system{} targets low-resource languages, but it is unlikely to work as-is for ``no-resource'' languages that StarCoderBase is not trained on at all.
 It may be possible to cleverly prompt the model with enough information about a no-resource language to bootstrap data generation.
 But, doing so efficiently may be challenging.